asmuth/clip/manual/introduction.md

 # PlotFX v0.2.0

-PlotFX is a tool for creating data-driven graphics; it allows you to create parametric illustrations such as charts and dashboards using a lighweight CSS-like syntax.
+PlotFX is a tool for creating data-driven graphics; it allows you to create parametric illustrations such as charts and dashboards using a lightweight CSS-like syntax.

 You can run PlotFX from the command line, where it generates SVG, PNG and PDF